zcemys1/comp0034-tutorials/activities/week6/6-3-templates.md

 ## Activity: Create a route for the home, or index, page

-The home page of a webs app is often referred to as the index.
+The home page of a web app is often referred to as the index.

 1. Create a new file called `index.html` in the [templates folder](../../src/student/flask_paralympics/templates) of the Flask application.
 In PyCharm the HTML will be added for you, in VS Code you will have to add it yourself (copy